Marion County 4-H Showcase

 About Judging

 Once judges speak to 4-H members, they will choose the projects they think did the best job.
 They consider the technical skills used in each project as well as what they learned from 4-H members after speaking with them.
-Once the judge is finished, 4-H volunteers and the 4-H Extension Educators organize the projects and attach ribbons to each.
+Once the judges are finished, 4-H volunteers and the 4-H Extension Educators organize the projects and attach ribbons to each.
 Then when the doors open on the day of Showcase, young people can see what ribbons they were awarded!